SkillDiffuser: Interpretable Hierarchical Planning via Skill Abstractions in Diffusion-Based Task Execution: Methodology

 To address this challenge, we build a skill abstraction component upon a horizon-based skill predictor adapted from GPT-2~\cite{gpt2}.
 It is designed to parse and decompose tasks by fusing visual input and natural language instructions, alongside a Vector Quantization (VQ) sub-module that discretizes the learned skills into a skill set.
 The specifics of this component are illustrated below.

-Firstly, as we utilize only images as robot state information, we transform the images into latent space features with a fixed image encoder such as R3M~\cite{r3m} before images are processed by the skill predictor.
-Mathematically, we denote the image encoder by \( \Phi_{im}: \mathcal{I} \rightarrow \mathcal{R}^I \), where \( \mathcal{I} \) represents the space of input images and \( \mathcal{R}^I \), the resultant feature space, serves to condense the visual information into a form that is conducive for high-level semantics.
+Firstly, as we utilize only images as robot state information, we transform the images into latent space features with a fixed image encoder (\eg R3M~\cite{r3m}).
+For convenience, we denote the image encoder as \( \Phi_{im}: \mathcal{I} \rightarrow \mathcal{R}^I \), where \( \mathcal{I} \) represents the space of input images and \( \mathcal{R}^I \), the resultant feature space, serves to condense the visual information into a form that is conducive for high-level semantics.
 Simultaneously, we use a language encoder to pre-process the natural language instructions, which is formalized as \( \Phi_{lang}: L \rightarrow \mathcal{R}^L \), with \( L \) being the space of language instructions and \( \mathcal{R}^L \) the language feature space.
 The outputs of both encoders are then fed into the skill predictor, which operates to integrate these two modalities.

 The skill predicting process is as follows: An image $\vct{i}_t \in \mathcal{I}$ at time step \( t \) is encoded into a visual embedding $\vct{s}_t = \Phi_{im}(\vct{i}_t)$.
 This embedding $\vct{s_t}$ is then input to the skill predictor, along with the language instruction $l \in L$, through the language encoder's output \( \vct{l}_t = \Phi_{lang}(l) \).
 The skill predictor, represented as $f: \mathcal{R}^I \times \mathcal{R}^L \rightarrow \mathcal{C}$, generates a skill code $\vct{\tilde{z}}$ by $\vct{\tilde{z}} = f(\vct{s}_t, \vct{l}_t)$ that encapsulates task's requirements interpreted from the visual and language inputs.